tonusp/NaNo2016/A_Book_of_Changes.md

 "The handcuffs, Doctor.
 Please."

 Leibniz released Joseph's bonds, and the Dragon Lord stood up, rubbing his wrists and gingerly feeling a few of his bruises.
-Tao was wonderful, no doubt, but he had not yet mastered how to leave the body entirely, He guessed there would be some vestiges of discomfort remaining for quite some time.
+Tao was wonderful, no doubt, but he had not yet mastered how to leave the body entirely.
+He guessed there would be some vestiges of discomfort remaining for quite some time.

 He wrapped a robe around himself, that Leibniz had conjured from somewhere.
 A simple Chinese robe which made him look like a mandarin at the end of a long hard day.